 Hoagland and other researchers from that period laid the foundation to much of our current understanding of meat curing by drawing a distinction between fresh cured meat colour and cooked cured colour.
 The first detailed mechanism in the development of cured meat colour that started to emerge was through the action of nitric oxide.
 Pegg and Shahidi stated in 2000 that “to form cured meat pigment, two reduction steps are necessary.
 The first reduction of nitrite to NO and the second is conversion of NOmetMB to NOMb.”
 (Pegg, B. R. and Shahidi, F.; 2000: 44, 45)

 An interesting side note.
 Hoagland wondered if it is possible to produce the cooked cured colour of meat in another way than curing with nitrite and heat treatment.
-Pegg and Shahidi has dedicated much work along similar lines – to identify a curing system that will replace nitrite curing.
+Pegg and Shahidi have dedicated much work along similar lines – to identify a curing system that will replace nitrite curing.
 In meat curing, this has always been the holy grail which on the one hand will in all likelihood remain an unattainable concept and on the other hand, as our understanding of nitrite grows, will be deemed unnecessary.

 The chemical reaction sequence from nitrite to NO, leading to the formation of NOMb will be described in the next article.

 The Bismarck Tribune (Bismarck, North Dakota); 10 July 1912; page 2.

 Cole, Morton Sylvan, “Relation of sulfhydryl groups to the fading of cured meat ” (1961).
 Retrospective Theses and Dissertations.
 Paper 2402